cmenon12/bank-account-to-sheets/README.md

 # Bank Account to Google Sheets
 This is a Google Apps script that imports transactions from a bank account into Google Sheets via Plaid.
+It displays them in reverse chronological order (newest first) along with a current total.
+Transactions are dated, named and categorised, and distinction is given to those that are pending (and therefore might change).
+A summary sheet is also available that groups transactions by week, and divides this into categories of interest.
+Updates can be made by the user manually or scheduled to occur automatically.

-## Description
+A live copy with 'real' data (from Plaid's sandbox) can be found published here: [https://docs.google.com/spreadsheets/d/e/2PACX-1vRP09PYf-qfx6MUJxNPPLRD2-CYebTiUjMWbMKLmM8k_xSr661UnQGGCdfNaNld_f97cg9_A-JPCTrs/pubhtml](https://docs.google.com/spreadsheets/d/e/2PACX-1vRP09PYf-qfx6MUJxNPPLRD2-CYebTiUjMWbMKLmM8k_xSr661UnQGGCdfNaNld_f97cg9_A-JPCTrs/pubhtml).
+The sandbox uses multiple accounts (not recommended), which might explain why it looks like they're drowning in debt.

 ## Setup